Turritella

 Turritella is a genus of medium-sized sea snails with an operculum, marine gastropod mollusks in the family Turritellidae.

 They have tightly coiled shells, whose overall shape is basically that of an elongated cone.

-The name Turritella comes from the Latin word turritus meaning "turreted" or "towered" and the diminutive suffix -ella.
+The name Turritella comes from the Latin word turritus 'turreted, towered' and the diminutive suffix -ella.

 Species

 Valid

 Valid species within the genus Turritella are listed below.
 Fossil species are marked with a dagger "†".